 The most popular technologies used for these events are proprietary video-conference systems such as those by Polycom, Tandberg, Sony, LifeSize and Cisco.
 We have a mobile Polycom HDX8000 with dual screens and Music Mode, and capable of hosting simultaneous connections to three other remote sites.

 The Polycom system has been used to broadcast live to the Canberra Early Music Festival at the Australian National University, and bring the Royal College of Music in London, Hull University in Yorkshire, and Boston University together for an all day Chopin Symposium, both from Hatch Recital Hall.
 It was also used to receive the organ inauguration concert from the Royal Danish Academy of Music in Copenhagen in Schmitt Organ Recital Hall, and to present to audiences in four continents in a Distance Learning Conference from the Eastman East Wing control room.

 Another mobile solution features software-based solutions such as Conference XP, DVTS (Digital Transport Video System) and EchoDamp.
 This has been used in master classes with the Norwegian Academy of Music in Oslo for voice, horn, double bass, and percussion, and with the New World Symphony.
 This technology can enable uncompressed audio and video to be sent at speeds of up to 30Mbps in each direction.

-These technologies are now part of discussions for many events in early 2012, including two Internet2 showcases; one promoted by Skidmore College, and another by JANET, the UK’s research and education network, with the London Symphony Orchestra and Royal College of Music, for the UK Arts and Humanities community.
+These technologies have most recently been used in a series of Internet2 showcases, one promoted by Skidmore College, and another by JANET, the UK’s research and education network, with the London Symphony Orchestra and Royal College of Music, for the UK Arts and Humanities community.